Shashiverm/resume-Maker/README.md

 ## About
 Resume Builder is a web application that allows users to create, customize, and download their resumes in various templates.
 The app provides a user-friendly interface to input personal information, education, experience, skills, and more.
 Users can also customize the style of their resume, including colors, fonts, and layout.

+## Privacy and Cost
+Resume Builder is a free application.
+We do not collect or store any user data.
+All information entered is processed locally on your device.

 ## Features
 - Create and edit resumes with ease
 - Choose from multiple templates: Modern, Classic, Minimal, Professional, Technical